4GeeksAcademy/css-tutorial-exercises-course/exercises/04.2-Apply-several-classes/README.md

 We have prepared a small CSS Stylesheet that contains the CSS styles to replicate poker cards.

-We are going to use to classes and apply them to the same `<div>` element.
+We are going to use two classes and apply them to the same `<div>` element.

 ```html
 <div class="card spades">9</div>